Aprille Ericsson: Early life

 Aprille Ericsson was born and grew up in the Bedford Stuyvesant neighborhood of Brooklyn, New York, and later moved to Cambridge, Massachusetts, to attend high school at the Cambridge School of Weston.
-She has said that her interest in astronautics manifested at an early age; she recalled watching the Apollo missions when she was in the first grade.
-Ericsson’s dream of entering the Astronaut Program in NASA came to an end as she suffers from asthma and has an issue with her knee.
+She has said that her interest in astronautics manifested at an early age; she recalled watching the Apollo missions when she was in the second grade.
+Ericsson’s dream of entering the Astronaut Program in NASA came to an end as she has asthma and has an issue with her knee.
 In the summer of 1980 as a junior in high school, she attended MIT UNITE (now called MITES, Minority Introduction to Engineering & Science), an engineering outreach program for minority students at MIT.
 She earned her Bachelor of Science in Aeronautical/Astronautical Engineering at MIT in 1986.
 She was then awarded a master's degree in engineering from Howard University in 1990, followed by a doctorate in mechanical engineering, the first African-American woman to do so.